JohnSiegel/portfolio/README.md

-To start, run the following command:
+To start, run the following commands:
 ```
 npm i
 npm start